12 weeks pregnant: bump, scans, symptoms and development

 Updated on

-So, you’re 12 weeks pregnant, but did you know that your little one has more than doubled in size over the last few weeks?
-Yep, your body is going through some really exciting changes!
+So, you're 12 weeks pregnant—how exciting!
+Did you know that your little one has more than doubled in size over the last few weeks?
+It’s incredible to think how much change is happening in there.
+And let’s be honest, your body is doing some pretty amazing things right now!

 Your baby at 12 weeks pregnant

-"At 12 weeks pregnant, your baby is approximately the size of a plum," says Consultant Obstetrician and Gynaecologist Ayanthi Gunasekera.
+"At 12 weeks pregnant, your baby is approximately the size of a plum," says Dr. Ayanthi.
 "The length from the crown (top of the head) to the rump (bottom) is typically around 5.4cm."

-This week your unborn baby will have developed the startle reflex, also known as the Moro reflex.
-This means they'll hear sounds and react to them by opening and closing their arms and legs.
-This is the time to introduce your little one to your favourite music!
-"While you won't feel it yet, your baby is moving around," says Ayanthi.
-You can expect to feel this along with kicks later on in the second trimester.
+"Your unborn baby will have developed the startle reflex, also known as the Moro reflex," says Dr. Ayanthi.
+They’ll react to sounds by opening and closing their arms and legs.
+Though you won’t feel it yet, your baby is moving around, and you’ll start feeling those little kicks later in the second trimester.

 Your body at 12 weeks pregnant

-As your uterus moves from the bottom of your pelvis to the front of your abdomen, you’ll hopefully (finally) lose the need to constantly wee!
-That said, you might start feeling dizzy as a replacement, as progesterone causes your blood vessels to relax and widen to increase the flow of blood to your baby.
+As your uterus moves from the bottom of your pelvis to the front of your abdomen, the constant need to pee may subside!
+Yay!
+But you might start feeling a bit dizzy as your blood vessels relax and widen due to progesterone, increasing blood flow to your baby.

-Remember, if you feel dizzy or faint, lie down with your head lowered between your knees, take deep breaths and keep snacking to keep those blood sugar levels up.
+Dr. Ayanthi recommends, “If you feel dizzy, lie down with your head between your knees, take deep breaths, and keep snacking to help maintain your blood sugar levels.”

 12 weeks pregnant belly